 Macon Burger Week (Aug.
 20-26): Get your burger fix when local restaurants in downtown Macon offer unique burger specials.

 Ocmulgee Indian Celebration (Sept.
-15-16): One of the largest Native American gatherings in the Southeast takes place at the 702-acre Ocmulgee National Monument, affectionately called the "Indian Mounds" by locals., This event pays homage to Macon’s first cultural community, and you can absorb Native American dance, music, art and history, including experiences like warriors on horseback, living history camps, primitive cooking and more.
+15-16): One of the largest Native American gatherings in the Southeast takes place at the 702-acre Ocmulgee Mounds National Historical Park, affectionately called the "Indian Mounds" by locals., This event pays homage to Macon’s first cultural community, and you can absorb Native American dance, music, art and history, including experiences like warriors on horseback, living history camps, primitive cooking and more.

 GABBAfest (Sept.21-23): A must for any Allman Brothers Band fan, this annual music festival features concerts and activities at Douglass Theatre and Big House Museum, where the band lived, worked and played from 1970 to 1973.
 Held by the Georgia Allman Brothers Band Association, the event has welcomed visitors from all over the world since 1992.